Protecting the neck vertebrae at work

 The neck vertebrae are among the most flexible within the spine.
 This flexibility allows for a wide range of head movement, but it also places stress on the discs in the neck — especially when the cervical vertebrae are pressing against the discs from hours of poor posture.
-This can happen when you become engrossed in a project at work.
-Who hasn’t felt that twinge at the base of the neck after a few hours spent staring at the computer screen?
+This can happen when you become occupied by a project at work and you begin feeling pain at the base of the neck after a few hours spent staring at the computer screen.

 Here are a few ideas to help keep the neck muscles loose and relaxed and vertebrae correctly aligned at work:

-- Take minibreaks — Stand up from your desk and move around for a minute or two at least once an hour.
+- Take minibreaks by standing up from your desk and moving around for a minute or two at least once an hour

-- Use a hands-free phone — Ask for a headset to use with your phone, rather than bending your neck to hold the handset against your shoulder.
+- Use a hands-free phone by asking for a headset to use with your phone, rather than bending your neck to hold the handset against your shoulder

-- Sit in a comfortable chair — Make sure your chair has adequate support for your neck and lower back.
+- Sit in a comfortable chair that has adequate support for your neck and lower back

-- Practice proper posture — Don’t hunch over the computer keyboard; hold the spine and head straight, but not rigidly.
+- Practice proper posture by not hunching over the computer keyboard, and holding the spine and head straight, but not in a stiff way

-- Exercise — Between minibreaks, turn your head back and forth, stretch your arms above your head, and shrug your shoulders to keep the neck muscles from becoming tight.
+- Exercise between minibreaks by turning your head back and forth, stretching your arms above your head and shrugging your shoulders to keep the neck muscles from becoming tight